YorVeX/xObsBeam/README.md

 ![image](https://user-images.githubusercontent.com/528974/229874785-8a504ebf-a743-4714-8acd-39651784d1c9.png)

 A dialog will appear where you can configure the sender identifier and how the sender will accept receiver connections.
-Named pipe connection is the recommended connection type, as it has the least overhead and therefore should come with the smallest resource impact.
+Named pipe connection is the recommended connection type for local (within the same machine) connections, as it has the least overhead and therefore should come with the smallest resource impact.
+If you need to connect receiver and sender from different machines you need to use a TCP socket connection.
 Compression configuration depends on the setup and use case, read above sections for more information.

 ![image](https://user-images.githubusercontent.com/528974/229875292-ef1cd3e0-4249-4b37-81e0-874c39b7282b.png)